sushantkapare-dev/AWS_Devops_Zero_to_Hero/DevSecOps/set1.md

     - Encourage collaboration between development, operations, and finance teams to ensure that everyone is aware of cost implications.
 This promotes a cost-conscious culture across the organization.

 Implementing a combination of these strategies can help organizations achieve significant cost savings while maintaining a streamlined and efficient DevOps pipeline.
 It's important to regularly revisit and update these strategies as technology evolves and the organization's needs change.

+## diff between SLA , SLO and SLI ?
+SLA (Service Level Agreement), SLO (Service Level Objective), and SLI (Service Level Indicator) are terms used in the context of service level management to define and measure the performance and reliability of a service.
+Each term represents a different aspect of this process:

+1. **Service Level Indicator (SLI):**
+   - **Definition:** SLI is a specific metric or measurement that quantifies the performance or reliability of a service.
+It represents a single, measurable aspect of the service, such as availability, response time, or error rate.
+   - **Example:** If you are measuring the availability of a web service, the SLI could be the percentage of time the service is operational over a specific period.

+2. **Service Level Objective (SLO):**
+   - **Definition:** SLO is a target or goal set for a specific SLI.
+It defines the acceptable level of performance or reliability that the service should achieve.
+SLOs are usually defined based on business and user requirements.
+   - **Example:** If the SLI is the availability of a web service, the SLO could be set at 99.9%, indicating that the goal is for the service to be available 99.9% of the time.

+3. **Service Level Agreement (SLA):**
+   - **Definition:** SLA is a formal contract or agreement between a service provider and its customers.
+It outlines the terms and conditions of the service, including expected performance levels, responsibilities, and consequences for not meeting agreed-upon targets.
+   - **Example:** In the context of SLAs, the SLOs are often specified.
+If a service provider commits to maintaining an availability of 99.9%, this would be part of the SLA.

+In summary:
+- **SLI** is a specific metric or measurement.
+- **SLO** is a target or goal set for a specific SLI.
+- **SLA** is a formal agreement that may include one or more SLOs, outlining the terms of service provision.